5 Reasons to Use Executive Search Research to Source Candidates

 No matter what type of recruitment method you choose, both traditional commission-based, full-cycle recruiting partners and the new hourly executive search research model offer value to businesses that need to fill vital roles.

-If you’d like to explore the cost-effective alternative of a research-based approach, contact Corporate Navigators today.
-We are a Chicago-based recruitment research firm with almost 25 years of experience in delivering quantitative and qualitative recruiting research to clients around the globe.
+If you’d like to explore the cost-effective alternative of a research-based approach to executive hiring, contact Corporate Navigators today.
+We are a Chicago-based recruitment research firm with almost 25 years of experience delivering quantitative and qualitative recruiting research to clients around the globe, helping them identify on-target executive candidates while keeping more control over their process and spend.

 Comments are closed.